Europe Frankfurt Germany

 Burg Eltz from behind the trees

-• Hours: April – October: 9:30 am – 5:30 pm (last entry at 5 pm); get there early to avoid the crowds
+• Hours: April – October: 9:30 am – 5:30 pm (last entry at 5 pm); get there early to avoid the crowds!

 • Cost: €14

-A Broad Recommendation: Round out your visit to the under-appreciated Moselle Valley with a stop at the nearby Geierlay Suspension Bridge, Germany’s longest suspension bridge.
+If you have more time, round out your visit to the under-appreciated Moselle Valley with a stop at the nearby Geierlay Suspension Bridge, Germany’s longest suspension bridge.

 Braubach